abhishek-kumar-code/Redfish_Public/WhitePaper.md

 ### Current Configurations vs Settings

 There are basically two kinds of objects in Redfish - Current Configurations and Settings.
 Most objects represent the current state of any given resource.
-Occasionally, you'll see a property called "@DMTF.Settings" in a resource.
+Occasionally, you'll see a property called "@Redfish.Settings" in a resource.
 This annotation has a link tells you where to do PUTs and PATCHes for configuration.
 It represents the future state of the resource.

-Some resources can handle changes to them right away, others may require a restart/reboot of the system or service.  "@DMTF.Settings" is used to let the client know what type of resource this is and where to make the changes.
+Some resources can handle changes to them right away, others may require a restart/reboot of the system or service.  "@Redfish.Settings" is used to let the client know what type of resource this is and where to make the changes.

-If you see the "@DMTF.Settings" property, it has a link to a resource to make the changes that will be picked up at the next opportunity, like a reset or reboot.
+If you see the "@Redfish.Settings" property, it has a link to a resource to make the changes that will be picked up at the next opportunity, like a reset or reboot.
 If you don't see a Settings link, any PATCHes to the object should take place right away (in the absence of a spawned task).

 There is also information about when the last time the settings were applied to the resource - time, an ETag and any messages that would have been returned if the settings had been able to be applied "live".